 The Company has adopted PartnerRe's Code of Business Conduct and Ethics, which applies to all directors, officers and employees of the Company.
-Any specific waiver of its provisions requires the approval of the Audit Committee of PartnerRe.
+Any specific waiver of its provisions requires approval of the Audit Committee of PartnerRe.
 Any reported violation to the Code of Business Conduct and Ethics will be investigated and may result in disciplinary action, as appropriate.
-The outcome of any investigation is shared with the Audit Committee of PartnerRe and the Audit Committee of the Company as relevant and appropriate
+The outcome of any investigation is shared with the Audit Committee of PartnerRe and the Board of the Company as relevant and appropriate

-Meetings and Committee of the Board
+Meetings of the Board